DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Disaster recovery in AWS always looks to ensure standby copies of resources are maintained in a separate geographical area.
 This way, if a disaster (natural disaster, political conflict, etc.) ever struck where your original resources are, the copies would be unaffected.
 - When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
 Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 - With a Multi-AZ configuration, EC2 connects to its RDS data store using a DNS address masked as a connection string.
 If the primary DB fails, Multi-AZ is smart enough to detect that failure and automatically update the DNS address to point at the secondary.
 No manual intervention is required and AWS takes care of swapping the IP address in DNS.
-- Multi-AZ is supported for all DB flavors except aurora.
+- Multi-AZ is supported for all DB flavors except Aurora.
 This is because Aurora is completely fault-tolerant on its own.
 - Multi-AZ feature allows for high availability across availability zones and not regions.
+- Replication occurs synchronously from primary to secondaries.
+(Asynch is for read replicas.)
 - During a failover, the recovered former primary becomes the new secondary and the promoted secondary becomes primary.
 Once the original DB is recovered, there will be a sync process kicked off where the two DBs mirror each other once to sync up on the new data that the failed former primary might have missed out on.
-- You can force a failover for a Multi-AZ setup by rebooting the primary instance
+- You can force a failover for a Multi-AZ setup by rebooting the primary instance.
 - With a Multi-AZ RDS configuration, backups are taken from the standby.
 - The SLA for RDS Multi-AZ is 99.95% (see https://aws.amazon.com/rds/sla/) (PPT).